2025 Municipal Finance Institute

 5:00 – 6:00 p.m.Networking Reception with Fire Chiefsshow details

-Make new friends and catch up with old ones while enjoying delicious appetizers and tasty no host beverages during the evening networking reception.
-This joint reception is open to attendees from the Fire Chiefs Leadership Seminar and Municipal Finance Institute.
-It’s the perfect opportunity to form support networks inside and outside your profession.
+Mingle with colleagues and sponsors while enjoying delicious appetizers and tasty no-host beverages during the evening networking reception.
+This joint reception is open to attendees from the Fire Chiefs Leadership Seminar and the Municipal Finance Institute.
+It’s the perfect opportunity to form support networks in and outside your profession.

 Thursday